Matija334/SmartStudent/README.md

 Mysql database consists of Student, University and List of applications.
 If student has greater final grade than university's threshold, he is eligible to enroll.

-Next we created unit tests in Java where we tested basic functionalities (CRUD) and got familiar with Github Actions (CI) and Katalon basics.
+Next I created unit tests in Java where I tested basic functionalities (CRUD) and got familiar with Github Actions (CI) and Katalon basics.

 ## Challenges
 - I encountered error while trying to build docker image.